The promise of quantum technology

 Radical quantum sensors

 Exquisitely precise quantum sensors are emerging that mark a leap forward of 100 or even 1,000 times.
 This new generation is allowing new phenomena to be observed for the very first time.
 The sensors are capable of detecting anything from complex communication signals to the connections of the brain.
 From underground mineral deposits to precise monitoring of volcanic activity.
-The possibilities are boundless – and some of them our captured in our video that unpacks the potential of quantum sensing.
+The possibilities are boundless – and some of them are captured in our video that unpacks the potential of quantum sensing.

 Quantum control for enhanced sensing